-The artists need to know in advance what it is that they’re drawing, there are limits to the amount of work that you can force on them (usually dictated by the realities of production), and once they’ve drawn something for you, it’s very difficult to chuck that out and ask them to start over.
+The artists need to know in advance what it is that they’re drawing, and there are limits to the amount of work that the writer can create for them (usually dictated by the realities of production).
+Once the artists have generated those assets, it’s very difficult to chuck that out and ask them to start over.
 In a theoretical world where you have an art team with unlimited patience and unlimited time (and an unlimited budget to pay them with), none of these would be an issue, but sadly, we have to live with the production realities that come with working as part of a team creating a multi-media product.

 This has two effects: first, it limits the types of visual novels that can be made.
 If you want to make a grand epic novel that is one million words long with hundreds of unique characters and settings, you can do that, provided you have the patience and time.
 However, that’s not feasible or practical in the context of most visual novel development teams.

 Secondly, you have to “lock in” certain elements of your story much earlier in production.
 This means that visual novel writing tends to be easier for those who take an “outliner” approach and plan out the full story before writing it, rather than those who take a “pantser” (what’s sometimes described as a “discovery writer”) approach of “writing by the seat of your pants and discovering the story as you go along.”
 I’m more of an outliner, so it’s usually not a problem for me to come up with a complete asset budget at the start of the project that rigidly defines where the story can take place and who the participants are.

 One possible approach for “pantsers” or “discovery writers” who like to begin writing their stories without a clear ending in mind could mitigate this by taking an approach where they write out a script that is more-or-less complete at the start of the project, before any of the visual asset production begins.
 (That way, any changes that you make to the story as you go along are already locked down by the time work starts on visual assets.)
 However, this makes the scriptwriter a significant bottleneck in the production pipeline.